h3rald/hastyscribe/README.md

   * tables
   * fenced code blocks
   * [Pandoc](http://johnmacfarlane.net/pandoc/)-style document headers
-* It automatically embeds any referenced image via data URI
+* It automatically embeds any referenced image as data URI.
 * It has supports for text snippets, custom fields, and substitution macros.

 ### What can I use it for?